reimagined/resolve/docs/api-reference.md

 <!-- prettier-ignore-end -->

-## ReSolve Scripts
+## reSolve Scripts

-The resolve-scripts library provides scripts that serve as entry points for the fundamental stages of a reSolve application lifecycle.
+The [resolve-scripts](https://github.com/reimagined/resolve/tree/master/packages/core/resolve-scripts) library provides scripts that serve as entry points for the fundamental stages of a reSolve application lifecycle.
 The package exports the following scripts:

 | Script           | Description                                                                    |
 | ---------------- | ------------------------------------------------------------------------------ |